rnobili1986/Enterprise-Api-Skeleton/README.md

 * **Security:** JWT, AES-256.
 * **Architecture:** Clean Architecture / DDD Pattern.

+## 📊 Observability & Security Enhancements

+The project has been enhanced with additional enterprise-grade capabilities:

+* Structured logging implemented using **Serilog**
+* HTTP request tracing using **Correlation ID middleware**
+* Centralized logging across controllers and infrastructure services
+* Security-aware logging for authentication and vault operations
+* Improved visibility of JWT generation and validation flows

+These improvements increase system observability, debugging capability, and audit readiness in distributed environments.

 ## 🚀 Roadmap & Potential Enhancements

 This is a living skeleton.
 Future improvements or production-hardening steps could include: